Network resilience: Behavior transitions in animal and human networks

-To investigate the sensitivity of Naming Game dynamics for nodes in the multi-opinion state, the following two generalizations were introduced~\cite{thompson2014propensity}.
-The first allowing the speaker's an asymmetric choice of an opinion to send, and the second allowing the listener to keep its mixed state even if the opinion it received is in its state and then studying impact of each of this two changes on the system dynamics.
+Two generalizations aim to investigate the sensitivity of naming game dynamics to nodes in the multi-opinion state~\cite{thompson2014propensity}.
+The first allows the speaker to make asymmetric choices regarding the opinion to send, and the second enables the listener to retain its mixed state even if the received opinion is in agreement with the listener's state.
+The authors study the impact of each of these two generalizations on the system dynamics.
 Hence, this version of the Naming Game model gains two continuous parameters.
 Both parameters vary listener-speaker interactions at the individual level.
-The first parameter, called {\it propensity}, extends the choices of speakers with mixed opinions by defining their probability $p\neq 0.5$ of choosing opinion to send to the listener.
-The second parameter, {\it stickiness}, allows the listener holding a mixed opinion and receiving matching opinion from the sender to keep its current mixed opinion with certain predefined probability $s$.
-The authors use the ``listener-only changing opinion at interaction'' version of the Naming Game introduced in Ref. \cite{marvel2012encouraging}.
-The so-generalized Naming Game preserves the existence of critical thresholds defined by the fractions of the population belonging to committed minorities.
-Above such threshold, a committed minority causes a fast (in time proportional to the logarithm of the network size) convergence to consensus, even when there are other parameters, such as propensity or stickiness or both, influencing the system dynamics.
-However, the two introduced parameters cause bifurcations of the system's fixed points that may lead to changes in the system's consensus.
+The first parameter, called {\it propensity}, biases the choice of speakers with mixed opinions by defining the probability $p\neq 0.5$ that the speaker will choose a particular one of the available opinions to send to the listener.
+The second parameter, {\it stickiness}, allows the listener to hold a mixed opinion, receive a matching opinion from the sender and retain its current mixed opinion with a certain predefined probability $s$.
+The authors use the ``listener-only changing opinion at interaction'' version of the naming game~\cite{marvel2012encouraging}.
+The so-generalized naming game preserves the existence of critical thresholds defined by the fractions of the population belonging to committed minorities.
+Above this threshold, a committed minority causes a rapid convergence to consensus that occurs over a period of time that is proportional to the logarithm of the network size, even when other parameters such as propensity, stickiness or both influence the system dynamics.
+However, the two introduced parameters cause bifurcations of the system's fixed points, leading to changes in the system's consensus.

-Figure~\ref{fig:thompson} summarizes the most interesting findings.
-With stickiness, $s>0.5$, the new stable region arises in which a large number of neutrals that are agents holding mixed opinions can effectively block the committed agents from reaching consensus.
+Figure~\ref{fig:thompson} summarizes the most interesting findings from the abovementioned study.
+With stickiness, $s>0.5$, a new stable region arises in which a large number of neutrals (agents holding mixed opinions) can effectively prevent the committed agents from producing a consensus.